abdullaayyad96/CarND-Behavioral-Cloning-P3/writeup.md

 This model is almost identical to model developed and published by Nvidia which can be seen [here] (https://devblogs.nvidia.com/deep-learning-self-driving-cars/).
 The main differance is the model in this project conctenates flatenned versions of the fifth ans sixth convolutional layers as mentioned above.

+Prior to passing images to the NN, images are first normalized using Keras lambda function and then cropped using Keras Cropping2D function.

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting.
 Additionally, the model was trained, validated and then tested on different data sets to ensure that the model was not overfitting.